sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 To add custom document properties with Aspose.Words, use the [add](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/customdocumentproperties/add/) method, passing the new property name and the value of the appropriate type.
 The method returns the newly created [DocumentProperty](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentproperty/) object.

-To remove custom properties, use the [remove](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentpropertycollection/remove/) method, passing it the property name to remove, or the [remove_at](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentpropertycollection/removeAt/) method to remove the property by index.
+To remove custom properties, use the [remove](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentpropertycollection/remove/) method, passing it the property name to remove, or the [removeAt](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentpropertycollection/removeAt/) method to remove the property by index.
 You can also remove all properties using the [clear](https://reference.aspose.com/words/nodejs-net/aspose.words.properties/documentpropertycollection/clear/) method.

 The following code example checks whether a custom property with a given name exists in a document and adds a few more custom document properties:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-AddCustomDocumentProperties.py" >}}
+{{< gist "aspose-words-gists" "0593a8803015363f3026f648332e7026" "add-custom-properties.cs" >}}

 {{% alert color="primary" %}}

-You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Properties.docx).
+You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Properties.docx).

 {{% /alert %}}

 The following code example shows how to remove a custom document property:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_properties-CustomRemove.py" >}}
+{{< gist "aspose-words-gists" "0593a8803015363f3026f648332e7026" "remove-custom-properties.cs" >}}

 ## Update Built-In Document Properties